learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/logging_to_mysql.md

 ## Step 2: Create a Logging Table in MySQL

+The `logs` table is essential for storing application log messages, which are crucial for debugging, monitoring application health, and understanding user actions.

 Execute the following SQL query in your MySQL database to create a table for logging:

 ```sql